 DRAG DROP - You are building a customer support chatbot.
 You need to configure the bot to identify the following: * Code names for internal product development * Messages that include credit card numbers The solution must minimize development effort.
 Which Azure Cognitive Service for Language feature should you use for each requirement?
 To answer, drag the appropriate features to the correct requirements.
 Each...

-HOTSPOT - You are building an app by using the Speech SDK.
+SNAPSHOT - You are building an app by using the Speech SDK.
 The app will translate speech from French to German by using natural language processing.
 You need to define the source language and the output language.
 How should you complete the code?
-To...
+T...

 DRAG DROP - You have a collection of Microsoft Word documents and PowerPoint presentations in German.
 You need to create a solution to translate the files to French.
 The solution must meet the following requirements: * Preserve the original formatting of the files. * Support the use of a custom glossary.
 You create a blob container for German files and a blob container for French files.
 You upload the original files to the container for German files. ...